Josh Naylor Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The 7.3 strikeouts per nine innings compiled by the Tigers pitching staff ranks 28th in the league.
+- The pitching staff for the Tigers has a collective 7.5 K/9, the third-worst in MLB.

-- The Tigers' 5.88 team ERA ranks 29th among all MLB pitching staffs.
+- The Tigers' 5.33 team ERA ranks 28th across all league pitching staffs.

-- Tigers pitchers combine to surrender 25 total home runs at a rate of 1.8 per game (third-most in the league).
+- Tigers pitchers combine to surrender 26 total home runs at a rate of 1.6 per game (fifth-most in the league).

-- Boyd (0-1) gets the start for the Tigers, his third of the season.
+- Turnbull (1-2 with a 9.00 ERA and 10 strikeouts in 13 2/3 innings pitched) makes the start for the Tigers, his fourth of the season.

-- In his last time out -- out of the bullpen on Saturday -- the lefty tossed 2/3 innings against the San Francisco Giants while surrendering hits.
+- In his last appearance -- out of the bullpen on Tuesday -- the righty threw 2/3 innings against the Cleveland Guardians while surrendering hits.

+- The 30-year-old has amassed an ERA of 9.00, with 6.9 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .345 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.